jtparham/craig_node/README.md

 #Usage
 1) Once this folder has been cloned into a directory, open a command prompt and switch to /assignment_two.

-2) Import zoo.sql into a mysql database.
+2) Import people.sql into a mysql database.

 3) type 'npm install' and then 'npm start'.